gradle/bazel-develocity-quickstart/README.md

-# Gradle Enterprise Bazel Quickstart
+# Develocity Bazel Quickstart

-This project should help you quickly setup and test GE's Bazel functionality.
+This project should help you quickly setup and test Develocity's [Bazel](https://bazel.build) functionality.

 ## Setup